 We thought you might enjoy them as well, so without further ado, we present our top 10 answers to the question, “How do you recruit today?”

 10. We don’t.
 This is our first hire.

-9. We use 10 different contingent recruiting firms with consistently inconsistent results
+9. We use 10 different contingent recruitment agencies with consistently inconsistent results.

 This one is almost a direct quote.
 With this many firms, you’re bound to get spotty results.
 It’s also tough to figure out which candidates come from what recruiters, which can make things a bit confusing when you’re trying to figure out what invoices to pay!